GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 -   Google Analytics library for Go:
     [go-ogle-analytics](https://godoc.org/github.com/jpillora/go-ogle-analytics)
 -   [HIPAA](http://www.dhcs.ca.gov/formsandpubs/laws/hipaa/Pages/1.00WhatisHIPAA.aspx) compliance:
-    Google Cloud Platform
+    Google Cloud
     [compliance](https://cloud.google.com/security/compliance) page.

 Errata:

 - Mark says HTTP status 503 for redirect, when he should have said either 302 or 307.

-{{< transcript "﻿FRANCESC: Hi, and welcome to the Google Cloud Platform podcast.
-I'm Francesc Campoy, the developer advocate for the Google Cloud Platform, and I'm here with my colleague, Mark." >}}
+{{< transcript "﻿FRANCESC: Hi, and welcome to the Google Cloud podcast.
+I'm Francesc Campoy, the developer advocate for the Google Cloud, and I'm here with my colleague, Mark." >}}
 MARK: Hi, I'm Mark Mandel.
-I'm also a developer advocate of the Google Cloud Platform.
+I'm also a developer advocate of the Google Cloud.
 It's great to be here today.
 FRANCESC: Yeah, great to be with you today.
 So yeah, what is this that we're doing today?
-What is the Google Cloud Platform podcast?
+What is the Google Cloud podcast?
-MARK: Apparently, we're doing a podcast talking about Google Cloud Platform, which I think is pretty awesome.
+MARK: Apparently, we're doing a podcast talking about Google Cloud, which I think is pretty awesome.
 I'm really excited about this project.
 FRANCESC: Yeah, me too.
 I'm really excited.
 Just to give an idea about what people should expect during these episodes, let's talk a little bit before we start with any content that we're gonna be covering today.
 MARK: Yep.
 FRANCESC: What is the normal architecture, the normal layout, of--